Vercelli psychiatric hospital massacre: Establishment

-Between April 23 and 26, 1945, the armed forces of the Italian Social Republic still in arms flocked to Vercelli from the various garrisons of the province, placing themselves under the command of provincial chief Michele Morsero.
+Between 23 and 26 April 1945, the armed forces of the Italian Social Republic still in arms flocked to Vercelli from the various garrisons of the province, placing themselves under the command of provincial chief Michele Morsero.
 They were also joined by the "Pontida" assault battalion of the National Republican Guard (GNR) that arrived from Biella.
 The militiamen were also joined by civilians with their families, forming the so-called "Morsero Column" consisting of more than 2,000 people.
 The intention was to reach Novara and then head for the Valtellina redoubt.

 The column consisted of the remnants of the following units: